alexpreynolds/annotations/README.md

 Web requests to the annotations service are the means by which annotations are added, deleted, and queried.

 For purposes of this application, we define a group of annotations as a "set".
+Examples of such groups might be GENCODE or dbSNP annotations of a particular version.
 Multiple groups are called "sets".

 Requests are performed on a `set` or on `sets`.